Introduction to Credit Risk Modeling

 When used correctly, a credit risk model will ensure that loans are only given to those with the income and credit history to pay them back on time and without issues related to late payment or non-payment.

 As mentioned, the past two years have thrown multiple curveballs at financial lenders.
-As both the U.S. and global economy remain in an environment of unpredictability, it is with great pressure that financial institutions should invest heavily in credit risk modeling that can adequately handle this unique environment.
+As both the U.S. and the global economy remain in an environment of unpredictability, it is with great pressure that financial institutions should invest heavily in credit risk modeling that can adequately handle this unique environment.
 Many industry experts detail how banks, credit unions, and other specialty lenders have models ill-designed for today’s market due to issues like:

 - A limited history and access to high-quality data